wooogler/choir-code-docs/lab-policy.md

 # Lab Policies

 ## Communication
 - [Slack](https://code-world-workspace.slack.com) will be the primary mode of communication for the research group.
 Each project has an individual channel to discuss research updates, and general updates will appear in the #general, #reading-group, or #random channels.
 There are also public channels available for various research areas in the group.
-Dr. Brown frequently checks Slack messages, and is also available via email (dcbrown@vt.edu).
+- Dr. Brown frequently checks Slack messages.
+He is also available via email (dcbrown@vt.edu) and zoom (virginiatech.zoom.us/my/dcbrown).
 He rarely answers his office phone (540-231-9176).
+- If Dr. Brown is in his office and not currently in a meeting, please feel free to stop by.
+His office is 4102 Gilbert.

 ## Meetings